Atlinx/gre-text/verbal/vocab/group-13.md

 altruistic
 ?
 - adjective
-	- showing generosity and concern for the welfare of others
+	- showing generosity and concern for the zwelfare of others
 	- **Ex.** The altruistic volunteer spent weekends helping at the homeless shelter.
 	- Synonyms
 		- compassionate, benevolent, magnanimous